semiria/cf-workers/README.md

 Set `workers_dev` to `false`.

+`name` will be the worker name in your Cloudflare account.

 Set `route` to the route that your worker will match on, for example `example.com/cf-worker`.

+If you're using an existing Cloudflare worker, make sure the name and route matches.

 [A complete example of a `wrangler.toml` file can be found here.](wrangler.toml)